 Sometimes you come across a globetrotter who makes the most of every single moment and does so with a smile upon their face.
-It’s time to meet Irene Wynne globetrotters, who joined us on our Guided Ride to the wonderful lands of Mongolia this year.
-Horses have been weaved throughout her life – whether it was wagging school to go for a ride one day (too funny Irene!) or riding while working as a jillaroo in the outback – Irene has made the most of every single moment and has had a wonderful time doing so.
-And now that she’s found Globetrotting the fun sure won’t stop there!
-Welcome to the tribe Irene!
+It’s time to meet Irene Wynne, globetrotters, who joined us on our guided ride to the wonderful land of Mongolia this year (2017).
+Horses have been woven throughout her life – whether it was wagging school to go for a ride one day (too funny, Irene!) or riding while working as a jillaroo in the outback – Irene has made the most of every single moment and has had a wonderful time doing so.
+And now that she’s found Globetrotting, the fun isn’t stopping any time soon!
 Have a read of her story below…

 What is your day job?